Bladetrain3r/Dockermex/README.md

    ```

 ## Notes
-- WADs compiled from source will have a unique checksum and the server variable
+- WADs compiled from source will have a unique checksum so will need to be provided to clients.

 ## Configuration